 We believe that our multi-brand recruiting strategy makes us more effective at reaching a larger number of temporary healthcare professionals.
 Because it is common for these healthcare professionals to register with more than one brand in the industry, we believe that by offering five distinct brands we increase our ability to recruit temporary healthcare professionals.
 Each brand has its own distinct marketing identity to prospective temporary healthcare professionals.
 We tailor the marketing of each of our brands through a combination of websites, journal advertising, conferences and conventions, direct mail, printed marketing material and, most importantly, through personal word-of-mouth referrals from current and former temporary healthcare professionals.
-Referrals from our thousands of current and former temporary healthcare professionals are our largest source of new temporary healthcare professional and personal lives of nurses, and offers nursing news and updates, links to other Internet sites, discounted products and services, continuing education courses and career opportunities sponsored by our five recruitment brands, including an online temporary healthcare professional application process.
+Referrals from our thousands of current and former temporary healthcare professionals applying with us.
+To broaden our recruitment efforts, we also operate NurseZone.com, a leading nurse community website.
+This website caters to the professional and personal lives of nurses, and offers nursing news and updates, links to other Internet sites, discounted products and services, continuing education courses and career opportunities sponsored by our five recruitment brands, including an online temporary healthcare professional application process.
 In late 2001, we introduced TravelNursing.com, a website where nurses can learn about the benefits and opportunities available in traveling, and Nursingjobs.com, a nursing jobs board.
 Our five leading brands are featured on these websites, including an easy and efficient online application process where nurses can complete one application online and have it sent to each of the brands of their choice.
 Additionally, in April 2002, we purchased the website RN.com.
 RN.com provides online continuing education programs for nurses, which we intend to use to introduce our brands to more temporary healthcare professional candidates.